Back

 Looking for something a bit different?
 Try the Rum & Crab Shack on Wharf Road.
 There’s no need to book for this place, and it’s not just rum and crab either (although how can you resist?).

-We’re delighted that Blas Burgerworks in the Warren has reopened (see their website for details).
-Beer & Bird is offering a walk-in only policy for diners – a good one to head for if you’ve not been able to book in time elsewhere.
+Blas Burgerworks in the Warren does the most amazing burgers, while Beer & Bird is the best place for fried chicken dishes.
 Bier Huis Grand Café on St Andrew’s Street has a brilliant Belgian-style menu with classics such as moules frites, waffles, and of course, a superb beer menu.

 Let’s just stay local…

-Then of course, for those evenings after a busy day on the beach, you can always just unwind at Polmanter with a meal from our very own Stable Bar and Restaurant.
-A takeaway service is available too for those wanting to tuck into pizza from the comfort of your own pitch.
-Order at the bar or use ‘The Stable Bar at Polmanter’ app (available to download on iPhone and Android).
+For those post-beach evenings, you can always simply unwind at Polmanter with a meal from our welcoming Stable Bar and Restaurant.
+A takeaway service is available if you fancy to tucking into home-made pizza from the comfort of your own pitch.

-For takeaway by the sea, it wouldn’t be a trip to Cornwall without fish and chips.
+It wouldn’t be a trip to Cornwall without fish and chips.
 Head to the Balancing Eel near Harbour Beach – they’re the best in town!
-If you’re jumping in the car, Becks Fish and Chips in Carbis Bay is also a popular choice amongst locals and tourists, with both a restaurant and takeaway, as well as Sharky’s in Penbeagle.
+Becks Fish and Chips in Carbis Bay is a popular locals’ choice, with both a restaurant and takeaway, and Sharky’s (in nearby Penbeagle, between St Ives and Polmanter) is another great choice.

 Between us, the Polmanter team has an encyclopedic knowledge of local pubs, takeaways, restaurants and cafes.
 If you want any more recommendations, please just ask us.